-Now I don't have time in this article to talk about how diet and fasting can boost your testosterone naturally.
-I therefore recommend that you read my in depth article all about the benefits of intermittent fasting here (opens in a new window on this website)
+Now I don’t have time in this article to talk about how diet and fasting can boost your testosterone naturally.
+I, therefore, recommend that you read my in-depth article all about the benefits of intermittent fasting here.

 As long as your diet and workout program are on point, then a quality testosterone supplement can also help optimise the muscle building process.
 Remember, there are lot of junk supplements on the market that promise unrealistic results.
 Natural testosterone supplements are not like steroids, which I do not recommend you use at all by the way.
 A topic for another day!

 A quality testosterone supplement (opens in new window) consists of natural ingredients that are vital for testosterone production.
-These ingredients include, Zinc, Magnesium, Vitamin D, D Aspartic acid and Tongkat Ali for example.
-Substantial scientific research has shown that these ingredients can not only increase your total testosterone levels, but also increase the amount of free testosterone in your body.
-This is what is really important when it comes to the production and utilisation of testosterone.
+These ingredients include Zinc, Magnesium, Vitamin D, D Aspartic acid, and Tongkat Ali for example.
+Substantial scientific research has shown that these ingredients can not only increase your total testosterone levels but also increase the amount of free testosterone in your body.
+This is what is really important when it comes to the production and utilization of testosterone.

 Whilst it is true that many supplements are simply a product of over hyped marketing and are a complete waste of money, creatine, protein and some testosterone boosters can actually be of of some use if used correctly.
 Certain quality supplements may actually be worth taking in order to help you build muscle faster.
 Please remember that quality is important here as not all supplements are made equal.